markqvist/RNode_Firmware/README.md

 rnodeconf --autoinstall
 ```

+For most of the supported device types, it is also possible to use [Liam Cottle's Web-based RNode Flasher](https://liamcottle.github.io/rnode-flasher/).
+This option may be easier if you're not familiar with using a command line interface.

 For more detailed instruction and in-depth guides, you can have a look at some of these resources:

 - Create a [basic RNode from readily available development boards](https://unsigned.io/guides/2022_01_25_installing-rnode-firmware-on-supported-devices.html)